-Texts and the Christian Tradition (2026) course
+Texts and the Christian Tradition – The Song of Songs (2026) course

 We welcome auditors are participants who learn alongside postgraduate students but are not required to complete an essay or earn academic credit.